Acemany/pokepy/README.md

 ## Installation

-You can install/uninstall pokeshell using [`just`](https://github.com/casey/just).
+You can install/uninstall pokepy using [`just`](https://github.com/casey/just).

-By default the install directory is `/usr/local/`, which will allow you to run `pokeshell` anywhere on your system as well as add shell completions.
+By default the install directory is `/usr/local/`, which will allow you to run `pokepy` anywhere on your system as well as add shell completions.

-You can also specify the install directory, but you'll have to make sure that directory is on your `$PATH` if you want to run `pokeshell` from anywhere.
+You can also specify the install directory, but you'll have to make sure that directory is on your `$PATH` if you want to run `pokepy` from anywhere.

 ```bash
 # install